lab47/peggysue/README.md

 Each rule when executed against the input stream will produce a value when the rule matches successfully.
 The documentaiton for each rule creationing function documentments the value of the rule.
 Action, Transform, and Apply are rules that exist explicitly to return a value.
-The other rules have a heiristic about what value they return, with many returning nil.
+The other rules have a heuristic about what value they return, with many returning nil.

 # Example